alpacon

 • code: ok if status is good, warn or error if something is wrong.

 • icon, color: Icon and color to show the status.
-Ignore this field if the client implements its own icons.
+Can be ignored if the client uses custom icons.
 This fields can be used like <i class="text-{{ object.status.color }} fa-solid fa-{{ object.status.icon }}"></i>

-• is_connected: Whether alpamon is connected now
+• is_connected: Whether alpamon is currently connected

 • commissioned: Whether alpamon has reported the system status